markostanimirovic/juliette/README.md

 ### Angular Plugin

 JulietteNg library has additional functionalities for using Juliette in the Angular way.
-Instead of creating the store via `createStore` function, JulietteNg provides `StoreModule` to do it.
+Instead of creating the store via `createStore` function, it provides `StoreModule` to do so.

 ```typescript
 @NgModule({